stillwwater/boolscript/README.md

 ```

 *The program above will either print its output and halt, or it will run forever then print its output.*

+*Using quotes means the child program will run once during parsing, surrounding it with '{}' means it'll run each time the statement is executed.*

 ```R
 ((?&0)0+)